dzackgarza/Notes/Graduate/Advisor Notes.md

 \end{document}
 ```

 Equivalently, is every bundle flat?
-No, but this is an open question when the base is a surface.
+No, but this is an open question when the base is a surface (i.e. for all we know, every representation could lift).
 Conjectured that for the Kodaira manifold, it is not flat.
 Big problem, because this is perhaps the simplest nonlinear connection.

 ---